Fine compactified moduli of enriched structures on stable curves: Defining compactified enriched structures

 \item This is immediate from (2) since $C_{G^c}$ has connected fibres. \item A torsion free rank 1 sheaf is invertible if and only if it is so on every fibre over $S$, so we reduce to the case where $S$ is a geometric point.
 This is then an easy calculation since the structure of torsion free rank 1 sheaves on curves over fields is very well understood. \qedhere \end{enumerate} \end{proof}

-\begin{lemma} Assume we are in \ref{sit:sscontrolled}, and let $G$ be a hemisphere of $\Gamma$.
+\begin{lemma} Assume we are in \ref{sit:sscontrolled}, and let $G$ be a hemisphere of $\Gamma$, and $v$ a vertex not in $G$.
 Let $q_G\colon s^*\ca I_{G^c} \twoheadrightarrow \cl F_G$ be an enrichment datum with kernel $K_G$.
-Let $\sigma$ be any section through the smooth locus of an irreducible component of $C_{\frak s}$ corresponding to a vertex in $G^c$.
-Then $\sigma^*K_G$ is supported on the closed subscheme of $S$ cut out by the labels of separating edges of $G$. \end{lemma} Note that if the section goes through the smooth locus of an irreducible component of $C_{\frak s}$ corresponding to a vertex in $G$ then $\sigma ^*K_G = 0$ so the lemma would hold trivially. \begin{proof} This result is very clear set-theoretically \todo{Owen: It's not clear to me yet.
-David: But if the scheme-theoretic proof is OK then that does not matter too much...}, but we must do a modicum of work for the scheme-theoretic version.
-We may assume $S$ and $U_S$ are affine, say $S = \on{Spec}B \to U = \on{Spec} A$.
+Let $\sigma_v$ be the section through the smooth locus chosen in \ref{sit:sscontrolled}.
+Then the annihilator of $\sigma_v^*K_G$ contains the labels of all the separating edges of $G$. \end{lemma} Recall that $\sigma_v$ goes through the smooth locus of an irreducible of $C_{\frak s}$ component corresponding to a vertex in $G^c$; if the section went through the smooth locus of an irreducible component corresponding to a vertex in $G$ then $\sigma_v^*K_G = 0$ so the lemma would hold trivially. \begin{proof} This result is very clear set-theoretically \todo{Owen: It's not clear to me yet.
+David: But if the scheme-theoretic proof is OK then that does not matter too much...}, but we must do a little work for the scheme-theoretic version.
+We may assume $S$ and $\schart_S$ are affine, say $S = \on{Spec}B \to \schart = \on{Spec} A$.
 Let $a_1, \dots, a_n \in A$ be the labels of the separating edges of $G$, and say $a_i$ maps to $b_i \in B$.
-Then we find that $\sigma^*\ca I_{G^c} = s^*(a_1, \dots, a_n)$ (since $\sigma$ goes through $G^c$), so pulling back along $\sigma$ yields a sequence
+Then we find that $\sigma_v^*\ca I_{G^c} = s^*(a_1, \dots, a_n)$ (since $\sigma_v$ goes through $G^c$), so pulling back along $\sigma_v$ yields a sequence

-which is exact since $\cl F_G$ is flat over $C$ in a neighbourhood of $\sigma$.
-This $\sigma^*\cl F_G$ is invertible (since $\cl F_G$ can only be non-invertible at non-smooth points of the fibres).
-Moreover, using that $\ca M$ has normal crossings singularities we see that
+which is exact since $\cl F_G$ is flat over $C$ in a neighbourhood of $\sigma_v$.
+This $\sigma_v^*\cl F_G$ is invertible (since $\cl F_G$ can only be non-invertible at non-smooth points of the fibres).
+Moreover, using that $\frak M$ has normal crossings singularities we see that

-To simplify notation write $\psi = \sigma^*q_G$.
-Since $\cl F_G$ is $S$-flat by assumption, we see that $\sigma^*K_G$ is still the kernel of $\psi$.
+To simplify notation write $\psi = \sigma_v^*q_G$.
+Since $\cl F_G$ is $S$-flat by assumption, we see that $\sigma_v^*K_G$ is still the kernel of $\psi$.
 Hence we have an exact sequence

-where $\sigma^*\cl F_G$ is invertible, and we want to show $\sigma^*K_G$ is killed by every $b_i$.
+where $\sigma_v^*\cl F_G$ is invertible, and we want to show $\sigma_v^*K_G$ is killed by every $b_i$.

 Well, let $\sum_ic_iA_i \in \on{Ker}\psi$.
 Note that $b_j\sum_i c_iA_i = \left(\sum_ib_ic_i\right)A_j$.
 Then

 and since the $\psi(A_j)$ generate an invertible module this implies that $\sum_ib_ic_i = 0$.
 Then we see that